 7. PORT MEADOW

-Best wild swimming in the Thames on the edge of Oxford
+Best swimming location on the edges of Oxford

 It’s not often you can go for a swim in a river that passes through a city, but you can here.
 On the northwest edge of Oxford City centre, the River Thames flows through Port Meadow.